newism/nsm.cp_theme/readme.txt

 Newism CP Theme
 ===============

-Place the newism folder inside /themes/cp_themes/default/
+Place the css & js folder inside /themes/cp_themes/default/newism/

 You could always add this folder as a submodule as well